 In signing a University Housing Contract, students agree to occupy the space they have been assigned on or after the date specified by Residence Life and to vacate their assignment within 24 hours of their last examination for the semester, conclusion of a full-time academic internship, graduation, suspension, withdrawal, leave of absence or other termination of full-time student status.
 When vacating a residential assignment, students are responsible for returning the space to its original condition.

-Living in community requires sensitivity toward and respect for the needs of others.
+Residential students are expected to comport themselves in a manner consistent with the provisions of the Code of Student Conduct and all other University policies contained in the Student Handbook.
+Additionally, living in community requires sensitivity toward and respect for the needs and identities of others.
 As the primary enterprise of the University is education, behaviors considered appropriate in other settings may be inappropriate or insensitive in a residential community that must be supportive of the educational goals of its constituents.
-In keeping with these premises, the following policies are intended to protect the right of each student to enjoy an educationally purposeful residential environment.
-In addition to these policies, the provisions of the Code of Student Conduct and all university policies are in effect at all times in the residence halls and students are expected to comport themselves accordingly.

-As a Catholic and Augustinian institution of higher learning, Villanova University adheres to the Church’s teachings with respect to sexual intimacy, specifically, that a genuine and complete expression of love through sexual union requires a commitment to living and sharing of two persons in marriage.
-Accordingly, the University reserves the right to take action under the Code of Student Conduct for students found in violation of this policy, particularly, in those cases that involve disruption to roommates or the residential community.
+As a Catholic and Augustinian University, Villanova University adheres to the Church’s teachings with respect to sexual intimacy, specifically, that a genuine and complete expression of love through sexual union requires a commitment to living and sharing of two persons in marriage.
+Accordingly, violations may be referred to the Dean of Students Office, particularly in those cases that involve disruption to roommates or the residential community.

-The Office for Residence Life expects all members of the Villanova University community to be active participants in the creation and maintenance of a secure and safe residential environment.
-Toward that end, both residents and non-residents are expected to adhere to the following policies and guidelines and to accord them their highest priority.
+The Office for Residence Life expects all members of the Villanova University community to be active participants in the creation and maintenance of a safe, healthy and secure residential environment.

 The following are defined as particularly dangerous behaviors in a residential community.
 Students found engaging in these behaviors may be subject to disciplinary action.